David et Jonathan

-David et Jonathan was a 1980s vocal duet composed of David Marouani (born 1969) and Jonathan Bermudes (born 1968).
-The Pair is best known for their hits, "Bella Vita", "Gina" and "Est-ce que tu viens pour les vacances ?", which achieved huge success in France in 1987 and 1988 and earned Silver and Gold certifications.
+David et Jonathan was a 1980s vocal duet composed by David Marouani (born 1969) and Jonathan Bermudes (born 1968).
+The pair is best known for their hits, "Bella Vita", "Gina" and "Est-ce que tu viens pour les vacances ?"
+(English: “Are you coming for the holidays?"), which achieved huge success in France in 1987 and 1988 and earned Silver and Gold certifications.
 Several of their songs were written by Didier Barbelivien.
-When the band split up in 1990, both singers began solo careers, neither successfully.
+When the band split up in 1990, both singers began their solo careers, which neither had done successfully.